CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

 4. It will accept a parameter: `@RequestParameter String categoryName`

-5. Much how we have done this previously, let's just create hard-coded objects to return.
+5. As we have done previously, let's just create hard-coded objects to return.
     - You'll want to create a `Category` object and nest a few `Post` objects within the `posts` field.

 ---